 Choosing and Installing Underlayment

-Cement backerboard is the most popular underlayment for both wall and floor tiles.
+Cement backerboard, or cementboard, is the most popular underlayment for both wall and floor tiles.
 It's rigid, water-resistant and cost-effective, but it isn't the only option, and it may not be the best one.
 When it comes to wall tiles, you could also choose:

 - Foam tile backer, which comes in sheets that are lighter than cementboard sheets.
 It's more expensive and a bit more challenging to install, but it's completely waterproof and doesn't need a moisture barrier.